telosnetwork/telos-decide/docs/ContractAPI.md

 Removes an option from a ballot.

-- `ballot_name` is the name of the ballot to remove the option from.
+- anme `ballot_name`: the name of the ballot containing the option to remove.

-- `option_name` is the option name to remove.
+- name `option_name`: the option name to remove.

 ```
 cleos push action trailservice rmvoption '["ballot1", "opt3"]' -p testaccounta
 ```

-### ACTION `readyballot()`
+### ACTION `openvoting()`

-Readies a ballot for voting and sets the ballot end time.
-All ballot settings and voting options must be finalized before readying, as they cannot be altered once voting has begun.
+Opens a ballot for voting and sets the ballot end time.
+All ballot settings and voting options must be finalized before pushing this action, as they cannot be altered once voting has begun.
 Ballots can, however, be cancelled by the publisher mid-vote at any time.

-- `ballot_name` is the name of the ballot to ready.
+- name `ballot_name`: the name of the ballot to open for voting.

-- `end_time` is the time point at which to end voting.
+- time_point_sec `end_time`: the time point at which to end voting.

 ```
-cleos push action trailservice readyballot '["ballot1", "2019-08-08T23:41:00"]' -p testaccounta
+cleos push action trailservice openvoting '["ballot1", "2020-05-22T13:00:00"]' -p testaccounta
 ```

 ### ACTION `cancelballot()`

 Cancels a running ballot.

-- `ballot_name` is the name of the ballot to cancel.
+- name `ballot_name`: the name of the ballot to cancel.

-- `memo` is a memo describing the cancellation.
+- string `memo`: a memo describing the cancellation.

 ```
-cleos push action trailservice '["ballot1", "cancellation reason here"]' -p testaccounta
+cleos push action trailservice cancelballot '["ballot1", "cancellation reason here"]' -p testaccounta
 ```

 ### ACTION `deleteballot()`

 Deletes a ballot.

-- `ballot_name` is the name of the ballot to delete.
+- name `ballot_name`: the name of the ballot to delete.

 ```
 cleos push action trailservice deleteballot '["ballot1"]' -p testaccounta